dylanhernandez1/Whats_In_The_Fridge/README.md

 1. Toolbar.jsx is where you create the buttons.
 2. MyApp.jsx is where you modify what paths redirect to what, import your file at the top of MyApp.jsx.
 For example, `import Home from "./Home"` `import Profile from "./Profile"`
-3. In the app of MyApp.jsx,
+3. In the app of MyApp.jsx
 `<Route
    path="/PATH"
    element={